Examples of Workflow Management [2022 Update]

 When money is involved, it pays to be as organized and methodical as possible.
 Accounts Payable departments go through process after process to ensure that vendors are compensated and that payment goes where it should.

 When does payment need to be sent?
 Who is receiving it?
 What happens when an error occurs?
 All of these moving parts can be accounted for in a branching workflow (or, likely, multiple workflows) that defines next steps.
-For more information on how Accounts Payable departments can stay precise and up-to-date, see our blog post on the topic!

 Responding to customer service requests requires following specific processes as well.
 Depending on the type of request, your team may have different workflows to handle and resolve the issue.
 For example, your team may take different approaches responding to a complaint as opposed to a service request or a comment.
 While each inquiry requires attention, they all have unique steps that must be completed to reach resolution.
 Logging each of these steps using a Task Management tool helps to reduce confusion and ensure no step gets overlooked.

-Workflows Built Your Way
+Example #5: Workflows Built Your Way

 Each workflow you develop can be as complex or as simple as you need.
 It all depends on the requirements of your process.